The Possession of Michael King: Plot

 Documentary-maker Michael King does not believe in God, the devil, or any other supernatural existence.
 His wife Samantha believed the opposite.
 For many years, she visited medium Beverly for spiritual assistance.
-In a confrontation with Beverly, Michael tells her that his wife was killed in an accident after taking Beverly’s advice to stay home for her career instead of traveling with Michael.
-He asks her to admit that she’s faking it, but she instead consoles him.
+In a confrontation with Beverly, Michael tries to blame Samantha's death on her.
+Beverly apologizes but doesn't address his concern and instead asks him to leave.

 Michael struggles to pick up his life again after the death of Samantha, having his sister Beth help care for his daughter, Ellie.
 He decides to make a documentary to prove that there is no afterlife, in which he offers himself as a test subject for the darkest supernatural rituals people believe.
 He places an advertisement on the internet where people can respond with suggestions for experiments to prove the opposite of his position.
-Michael decides that if he is wrong, at least he will become the first person with concrete evidence for the supernatural.

 The first of Michael's internet contacts to visit him is a spiritual named Gibbons, whose sexually abusive father died of a heart attack shortly after he prayed to Satan for help, which Michael calls coincidence.
 Michael orders things online with which he could attempt to call demons, but nothing happens.
 Then he visits self-proclaimed demonologist Augustine and his wife Marsha.
 They give him LSD, bind him to a cross in their cellar, and chant spells onto him.
 Michael trips, but demons do not appear, and Augustine and Marsha use the opportunity to have sex with each other in his and his cameraman Jordan’s presence.
 Michael contacts a funeral director who claims to be a necromancer.
-He dehydrates Michael with the substance DMT from the body of a toad, which causes psychedelic experiences.
+He dehydrates Michael with the substance "DMT" from the body of a toad, which causes psychedelic experiences.
 Then he takes Michael to a cemetery at night, where he wants to transfer the spirit of a newly deceased person into his body.
 Before they are able to complete the ritual, police arrive.
 They run, and Jordan finds Michael under a trance, later claiming to have seen and felt Samantha.

-Michael and Jordan attend a group meeting with a medium, who tries to give a message directly to Michael but has a seizure.
+Michael and Jordan attend a group meeting with a medium, who tries to send a message directly to Michael but has a seizure.
 At home, Michael begins suffering from a constant sound inside his head.
-He goes to a psychologist, who tries to get rid of the sound with hypnotherapy.
-The session is interrupted because lights in the room fail, and Michael moves feverishly around and shouts.
-Jordan analyzes the camera recording and determines that human vocal chords are not capable of producing those shouts.
-Michael suspects it’s a camera defect but Jordan leaves the documentary.
-Michael takes the camera to film himself.
-Without knowing it, he walks around at night, in one instance feeling Beth while she sleeps.
+He begins to sleepwalk while filming at night.
+He goes to a psychologist, who tries to get rid of the sound with hypnotherapy, but the session is interrupted.
+Jordan analyzes the camera recording and determines that human vocal cords are not capable of producing those sounds.
+Afterwards, Jordan leaves the documentary and Michael films alone.